PaloAltoNetworks/prisma.pan.dev/docs/cloud/rql/azure/azure_cosmos_db.md

 config where cloud.type = 'azure' AND api.name = 'azure-cosmos-db' AND json.rule = properties.ipRangeFilter is empty
 ```

-## Cosmos DB doesn't have a service endpoint
+## Cosmos DB doesn't have a service endpoint in the form of network filter

 ```bash
 config where api.name = 'azure-cosmos-db' AND json.rule = properties.isVirtualNetworkFilterEnabled is false